Frequently Asked Questions

 We have helped thousands of clients at our SAS Centres and via our online courses - from three year old children to elderly clients in their eighties, with a wide range of conditions or pursuing personal development goals.
 Please contact us to discuss your wishes with us.

 Q5.
-What type of course is the best, at a SAS Centre or Online ?
+What type of course is the best, at a clinic of a SAS Provider or Online ?

-At a SAS Centre you will be seen by a specially trained psychologist, pedagogue or psychotherapist with extensive experience in the field.
-Our high level of support ensures optimal results in a short space of time.
+When visiting the clinic of an Accredited SAS Provider you will benefit from their specialised expertise, extensive experience and personal attention.
+This high level of support ensures optimal results in a short space of time.

-If you do not live within easy reach of a SAS Centre or Provider, then you can take a SAS course at home.
-You first provide us with as much information as possible via our online client questionnaire, email and/or telephone consultation.
-We are then able to design a SAS course specifically aimed at your needs and wishes.
+If you do not live within easy reach of an Accredited SAS Provider, then you can take a SAS course at home.
+You first provide the SAS Provider with as much information as possible via an online questionnaire, email and/or telephone consultation.
+Your SAS Provider will then able to design a SAS course specifically aimed at your needs and wishes.
 Within days you will be able to start your course that will be provided via the internet.
-Your trained SAS Provider will guide and support you before, during and after the course to ensure you obtail the very best results.
+Your trained SAS Provider will guide and support you before, during and after the course to ensure you obtain the very best results.

 Q6.
 How do I use an Online course ?

 You can listen to the programmes through most computers, tablets or mobile phones that have internet access.
 You only need a pair of stereo headphones, ideally a full-sized model that cover the ears well.
-Each day we will prepare the correct programmes for you to listen to.
-You can choose when to listen and if you want to have two half-hour sessions at different times of the day or listen to the full hour in one go.
+Each day we will prepare the correct programmes for you to listen to at your leisure at a time that suits you best.

-To obtain similar results as at a SAS Centre, it is important to organise a suitable space and time for the four to five weeks of the course.
+To obtain similar results as at a SAS Centre or SAS Provider Clinic, it is important to organise a suitable space and time for the duration of the course.
 A clear structure and strict adherence to the daily sessions strengthens commitment and will enhance results.
 Before starting the course, plan ahead for the following weeks to ensure time can be found to complete the course with minimal disruption.
 It is better to wait before starting the course than having to interrupt the course half-way.
 Your SAS Provider will coach you along the way and will adjust the programmes during the course if required.

 Q7.
 Is the methodology safe ?